cincuranet/blog/_posts/2007-10-10-226495-parametrized-queries-or-checking-input-how-to-learn.md

 ---
+title: |
-title: "Parametrized queries OR checking input - how to learn :)"
+  Parametrized queries OR checking input - how to learn :)
 date: 2007-10-10T20:42:00Z
 tags:
   - Databases in general